"When the student is ready, the teacher appears."

 Obedience has limits:

-- When you've learned what this teacher offers.
+- When we have learned what this teacher offers.

-The goal of obedience is to outgrow the need for it.
+The whole point of obedience is to outgrow the need for it.

 Inquiry